48 Hours in Helsinki

 Going to Helsinki had been a dream of mine (Carrie) since I worked for Nokia’s R&D lab in the early 2000s.
 Seventeen years later that dream finally came true.
 At the tail end of our trip through the Baltics earlier this year, Albert and I took a ferry from Tallinn, Estonia to Helsinki, Finland where we caught our flights back to DC.
-Since my trip was paid for by work, I ended up staying an additional day after Albert left.
-While we love traveling together it’s sometimes nice to travel on your own.
+Since my trip was paid for by my work, I ended up staying an additional day after Albert left.
+While we love traveling together, it’s sometimes nice to travel on your own.

 Finland and Tourism

 While Finland is a popular destination, its impact on the economy remains tiny.
 In 2016, the total contribution of travel and tourism represented only 8.8% of the domestic GDP and is only forecasted to rise by 1.9% in 2017.
 The relatively small contribution to the economy is similar for employment numbers.
 Again, in 2016 the total employment connected to the travel and tourism industry was 9.5% and is only expected to rise by 1% in 2017.